roots/docs/acorn/installation.md

 To put it simply, Acorn provides a way to gracefully load a Laravel application container inside of WordPress while respecting the WordPress lifecycle and template hierarchy.

 This means you get access to Laravel's artisan commands through the use of [`wp acorn`](wp-cli.md).
-You can utilize Blade for [on-the-fly rendering](blade.md) of your Blade views.
+You can utilize [Blade templates](blade.md).
 You gain access to [third-party packages](available-packages.md#user-contributed) built specifically for Acorn.
 And we provide some first-party components as well, such as [view composers](/acorn/docs/blade#composers) and [assets management](assets-management.md).

 ## Installing Acorn with Composer

-Install Acorn on your WordPress install managed by Composer, such as with [Bedrock](https://roots.io/bedrock/):
+We recommend that you install Acorn on your WordPress install managed by Composer, such as with [Bedrock](https://roots.io/bedrock/):

 ```sh
 $ composer require roots/acorn